What Are Phytochemicals?

 Benefits of Sulforaphane

-Sulforaphane is a potent antioxidant and highly researched for its potential anticancer activity.
+Sulforaphane is a potent antioxidant and highly researched for its potential health benefits.

-Animal and human cell studies suggest that sulforaphane helps lower inflammation, often associated with cancer development.
-Additionally, this phytochemical may prevent cancer from metastasizing, or spreading throughout the body.
-It could potentially trigger cancer cells to die as well.
+Animal and human cell studies suggest that sulforaphane helps lower inflammation, often associated with reducing serious health issues.
+Additionally, this phytochemical may prevent these serious health issues from increasing, or spreading throughout the body.
+It could potentially trigger unhealthy cells to die as well.
 (43, 44, 45, 46, 47)

-Alongside anticancer properties, sulforaphane may provide benefits such as:
+Alongside health properties, sulforaphane may provide benefits such as:

 Increasing detoxification (49, 50)